kcook98765/plugin.video.librarygenie/DATABASE_SCHEMA.md

 - Schema designed for **resilience** (recovery after Kodi crash, portable export/import).
 - Kodi favorites are mapped to media_items via library_movie_id for integration with lists.
 - The main table for media storage is `media_items`, not `library_movie`.
+- Current implementation has SQL syntax issues that should be addressed in future migrations.